Charged black hole: Categories

 Charged black holes are two of four possible types of black holes that have been found by solving Einstein's theory of gravitation, general relativity.
-The mathematical solutions for the shape of space and the electric and magnetic fields near a black hole are named after the persons who first worked them out.
+The mathematical solutions for the shape of space and the electric and magnetic fields near a black hole are named after the persons who first derived them.
 The solutions increase in complexity depending on which of the two parameters, J and Q, are zero (or not) (the mass M of a black hole could conceivably be tiny, but not zero).
 The four categories of solutions are given in the table below: